LOADING ...

 Bắt đầu làm bài nào

-I'd never been
+though I'd never

-In those days of my songwriting
+In early days of my songwriting

-counter culture that had the
+counter that had crossed the

 Atlantic and worked it's way to